cloudfoundry/summit-training-classes/operator/site/content/labs/services.md

 bosh errands
 ```

 The errand is called `broker-registrar`.
-Use the bosh cli to run this errand.
+Use the BOSH CLI to run this errand.

 ### Checking Your Work